openswoop/isqplot/README.md

 ### Deployment

-Open a PR and once merged, it'll update!
+Open a PR and once merged, it'll update in the cloud!

 ## R